Lee Harris (South African writer): London

-Harris moved to London, England, in 1956 at the age of twenty.
+Harris moved to London, England, in 1956, at the age of twenty.
 He studied acting at the Webber Douglas Academy of Dramatic Art.
 In 1960, he got a role in the Orson Welles adaptation of Shakespeare's Chimes at Midnight, in which Welles both acted and directed.
 Harris also worked with Dame Flora Robson, understudying the lead and playing a small part in The Corn Is Green.

 He later began writing plays.
 He described his first full-length play, Love Play, as "A boy's journey through the underworld of emotional revelation".
-John Peter's review in the Sunday Times, 18 May 1969, stated: "Lee Harris's Love Play (Arts Laboratory) might have been inspired by some of Artaud's equivocal, visionary phrases: The theatre as "The truthful precipitate of dreams"; "The human body raised to the dignity of signs".

 The play was awarded an Arts Council bursary in 1966.
 It was performed at the Arts Lab, which Harris helped found in Drury Lane in 1967 with counterculture figures Jim Haynes and J. Henry Moore.
+John Peter's review in the Sunday Times stated, "Lee Harris's Love Play ... might have been inspired by some of Artaud's equivocal, visionary phrases: The theatre as 'The truthful precipitate of dreams'; 'The human body raised to the dignity of signs'."

-During his time at the Arts Lab, Lee worked as a makeup artist for musician Frank Zappa and travelled on tour with folk rock group The Fugs.
+During his time at the Arts Lab, Lee worked as a makeup artist for musician Frank Zappa and traveled on tour with folk rock group the Fugs.

-During this time, Harris also wrote various articles and reviews for many underground publications, such as IT.
+Also during this time, Harris wrote articles and reviews for many underground publications, such as International Times, Oz, and Frendz.
 His work included an interview with San Francisco beat poet Michael McClure.
 In IT issue 52, Harris reported on a new play by Jane Arden at the Arts Lab.
-He also wrote various pieces for the magazines Oz and Frendz.

 Alchemy

-In 1972, Harris opened a shop on Portobello Road, London, called Alchemy—named after The Alchemical Wedding.
+In 1972, Harris opened a shop on Portobello Road, London, called the Alchemy Culture Shop—named after John Lennon and Yoko Ono's The Alchemical Wedding.
 The shop sells items such as incense, postcards, smoking accessories, and vaporisers.
-It remains a gathering point for alternative Londoners to the present day.
+It was a gathering point for alternative Londoners at least through 2016.

 In 1990, Harris was sentenced to three months imprisonment for selling items such as cigarette papers and pipes "believed to be used for the smoking of cannabis".
 The sentence was quashed on appeal.